Oct 30 Six Examples of Great Community Management

 Answering the community can be a constant challenge – but answering the community quickly can be even harder.
 It is incredibly impressive that the community manager was able to get back to this customer within five minutes, while he was likely still at the restaurant.
 Although the CM may not have been able to immediately help Curtis, at least now he feels like the brand cares about his concerns.

 Do you need help managing your brand’s community?
-We’ve got you covered – contact us here.
+We’ve got you covered – contact us here or fill out the form below.